 Practice meditation and mindfulness.
 These are two of the best techniques to reduce stress.
 These practices relax the brain, improving your focus and concentration.
 They also help you sleep better at night.
 Yoga and other mind-body exercises, like Pilates and Tai-Chi, provide similar benefits.
 You may also want to try different types of natural therapy such as acupuncture, aromatherapy and reflexology.
 We have more tips on how to deal with stress in our article here.
 Be sure to check it out.

 Move more often: Exercise burns off cortisol and promotes new brain cell formation.
 It also helps you get better sleep.
 Go out and take a walk for 30-40 minutes every day.
 Joining a gym class and having a workout buddy can be very helpful too!

 Extra Tips for Fighting Brain Fog Through Exercise

-Listen to Dr. Northrup explaining about brain fog and why there’s no need to be worried.
-You’re not going crazy and you can clear the fogginess in several ways – one of them is doing an aerobic exercise!
+Listen to Dr. Northrup explaining brain fog and why there’s no need to worry.
+You’re not going crazy, and you can clear the fogginess in several ways – one of them is doing an aerobic exercise!
 In fact, her go-to exercise is dancing, which I happened to love as well!

 Check out her video here [10:03]: